iterative/dvc.org/content/docs/user-guide/basic-concepts/dependency.md

 ---

-A file or directory (possibly tracked by DVC) recorded in the `deps` section of a `.dvc` file (stage file).
+A file or directory (possibly tracked by DVC) recorded in the `deps` section of a `dvc.yaml` file.
 See `dvc run`.
 Stages are invalidated when any of their dependencies change.